 Note to self: Make reservations in Charleston.
 We struggled to find a spot to eat that night.
 Fleet’s Landing had an 1.45 minute wait.
 Not today!
 We were able to walk into Toast and be seated because it is known for breakfast.
 I’ll review their sweet tea chicken in another post.

 We are Priceline aficionado’s and scored a modern hotel room at the Marriott.
+Prices are much more reasonable in the Mt.
+Pleasant area so we usually stay on that side of the bridge.
 Side note: I don’t recommend barn doors for bathrooms.
 It looked cool but it not practical for privacy.

 Saturday was a perfect day.
 We hit the Tanger outlets and I found some great deals at J.Crew and Banana Republic.
 Chris, the pickier Montgomery, found nothing as per usual.